Dayton Ward interview

 “I thought that a similar setup would work for a Vanguard story, let me flesh out a few bits of backstory for some of the series’ characters, and show you the motivations and circumstances that put them where they are when we’re introduced to them in the first Vanguard novel.
 Savvy readers who’ve been following the stories Kevin and I have written for other Star Trek projects over the years also will recognise elements from one of our earliest works, which fate has now conspired to let us revisit as a very natural outgrowth of the Vanguard series.
 It’s weird yet very fun how that sort of thing works from time to time.
 This allowed me to plant a few more seeds that Kevin and I in turn will be utilising in our next full novel for the series.

 “Kevin Dilmore’s story, Hard News, is set just a week or so after the events of the third novel, Reap the Whirlwind,” Dayton adds.
 “It’s a first-person story, told from Tim Pennington’s point of view, with our redeemed journalist on the hunt for a hot new story.
 Both Marco Palmieri’s and David Mack’s stories, The Ruins of Noble Men and The Stars Look Down, are set after Precipice.
-Marco’s story focuses on Diego Reyes, and Dave gives us another thrilling adventure with Cervantes Quinn.”
+Marco’s story focusses on Diego Reyes, and Dave gives us another thrilling adventure with Cervantes Quinn.”

 So, the stories will cover the entire history of Vanguard, from before Harbinger until after Precipice.
 Will they directly tie in to the main storyline, or are they independent stories?
 “Yes.
 How’s that for being irritatingly vague?”
 Dayton smiles.